EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 ### kaithem.devices

 This namespace is used to manage devices.
-All device objects appear at kaithem.devices['DeviceName], and kaithem.devices.deviceName, if the name is valid and does not conflict.
+All device objects appear at kaithem.devices['DeviceName'], and kaithem.devices.deviceName, if the name is valid and does not conflict.

 You can't currently create a device in code.
 But you can add a new device type.

 See the main devices docs page for details.
+Avoid keeping references to things here long term.
+Perfer kaithem.devices['DeviceName'] directly, otherwise you may not get the latest version of a device when a user modifies it.

 #### kaithem.devices.deviceTypes
 Device driver classes all go here.